 He touched the tip of the device to the plaster and pushed the button.

-A squeak, and then … silence.
+A troubled squeak, and then … silence.

 Boris stopped to catch his breath.
 He raised his arm and smelled his damp armpit.
 The device worked, but it took work.
 Again, Boris entered his big-brain trance, applying what he’d learned to the blueprints that floated in his mind.